+Elisabeth Gaar★

-Elisabeth Gaar[★] Daniel Krenn
+Daniel Krenn

-Mathematical abstract.
-For non-negative integers k, we consider graphs in which every vertex has exactly k vertices at distance 2.
-We call such graphs k-metamour-regular motivated by the terminology in polyamory: Two vertices of a graph are called metamours if they are different, not adjacent and have a common neighbor, or, equivalently, their distance is 2.
+Abstract.
+For non-negative integers k, we consider graphs in which every vertex has exactly k vertices at distance 2, i.e., graphs whose distance-2 graphs are k-regular.
+We call such graphs k-metamour-regular motivated by the terminology in polyamory.

-We provide a generic construction to create k-metamour-regular graphs with arbitrary k and show that only k-metamour-regular graphs with a certain property cannot be built with this construction.
-This allows us to derive a complete characterization of k-metamour-regular graphs for each $k=0,\ k=1$ and k=2.
-In particular, a connected graph with n vertices is 2-metamour-regular if and only if $n\geq 5$ and the graph is
+While constructing k-metamour-regular graphs is relatively easy-we provide a generic construction for arbitrary k-finding all such graphs is much more challenging.
+We show that only k-metamour-regular graphs with a certain property cannot be built with this construction.
+Moreover, we derive a complete characterization of k-metamour-regular graphs for each k = 0, k = 1and k = 2.
+In particular, a connected graph with n vertices is 2-metamour-regular if and only if $n \geq 5$ and the graph is

-- \heartsuit a join of complements of cycles (equivalently every vertex has degree n-3), - a cycle or - \heartsuit one of 17 exceptional graphs with $n \leq 8$.
+- a join of complements of cycles (equivalently every vertex has degree n-3), - a cycle, or - one of 17 exceptional graphs with $n \leq 8$ .

 Moreover, a characterization of graphs in which every vertex has at most one metamour is acquired.
 Each characterization is accompanied by an investigation of the corresponding counting sequence of unlabeled graphs.
-All proofs are of elementary graph-theoretic nature.